 To save space, we pre-portion all the dry ingredients together in a ziplock bag at home.
 Then when we’re out on the trail we just have to add the olive oil and a packet of chicken.

 So if you’re looking for some new backpacking meal ideas to help you mix up your routine, give this one-pot Moroccan Chicken Couscous a try the next time you hit the trail.

-- At home: Place the couscous, apricots, almonds, and spices in a resealable bag.
-Place the olive oil in a small resealable container (or pack along single serving packets).
+At home: Place the couscous, apricots, almonds, ras el hanout, and salt in a resealable bag.
+Pack along with the olive oil packets (or small container of oil), chicken pouch, and True Lemon.

-- At camp: Bring 1 cup water and oil to a boil in your cookpot.
-Add the couscous, apricots, nuts, spices, and chicken to the pot.
-Give it a big stir to combine, then cover and remove from heat.
+At camp: Bring ~5oz water and oil to a boil in your cookpot.
+Add the couscous, apricots, nuts, spices, and True Lemon to the pot.
+Give it a big stir to combine, add in the chicken, then cover and remove from heat.
 Let stand for 5 minutes.
 Fluff with a fork or spoon and dig in!